How to track search engine rankings

 In reality, when using this technique, you are essentially competing against yourself for one keyword, which is, by the way, far too broad to attract an engaged audience in the appropriate buying cycle.
 Instead, by optimizing each page for more specific keywords (like psychological books, detective books, books for children, etc.), you significantly increase your chances of ranking higher in SERPs and, as a result, improving conversion rates.

 On top of that, by analyzing whether your URLs are ranking for relevant keywords, you can ensure that the most dedicated audience finds your website.
 If the audience you attract isn’t relevant to your target keywords, you may receive a lot of traffic that doesn’t convert.
-So, when tracking search engine rankings, don’t forget to analyze keywords, URLs, and content at the same time to make sure all these elements align with user intent.
+So, when tracking rankings, don’t forget to analyze keywords, URLs, and content at the same time to make sure all these elements align with user intent.

 4. Target location